-The app can read files in its native format (files with the suffix '.prsm'), or in
+The app can read files in its native format (files with the suffix '.prsm'), and files generated by other software in the following formats

 For example, the map below is the result of importing a GEXF file generated from one of the Gephi sample networks - the relationships between the characters in 'Les Miserables'.